MISSION STATEMENT & AIMS

 Bishopstoke Parish Council Mission Statement

-To be the voice of the people of Bishopstoke to enhance our village as a great place to live, work and visit.
+To work on behalf of the people of Bishopstoke to enhance our village as a great place to live, work and visit.

 Aims